-With cluttered or hoarded houses, families may go through the house to pick out a few personal items they want to keep or deem valuable, and then hire a trash company to come haul away the rest - overlooking potentially valuable documents.
+With cluttered or hoarded houses, families may go through the house to pick out a few personal items they want to keep or deem valuable, and then hire a trash company to come to haul away the rest, overlooking potentially valuable documents.

 For example, when Nina’s mother died suddenly, she thought all she had been left was a house full of junk.
-Still, she hired us to go through the property and create an asset summary report to find out just what was in there before we emptied it out.
+Still, she hired us to go through the property and create an asset summary report to find out just what was in the home before we emptied it out.

-So never assume that you’ve been left with nothing but a house to clean out.
-It’s important to manage this transition carefully to ensure that you or your loved ones get the most value from this important asset.
+So never assume that you have been left with nothing but a house to empty out.
+It is important to manage this transition carefully to ensure that you or your loved ones get the most value from this important asset.